-Hello, everyone, I need to know how I would mark attendance in such scenarios.
-These are constantly appearing in our organization.
+Hello, everyone, I need to know how I should mark attendance in the following scenarios, which are frequently occurring in our organization.

-Scenario 2: Employee didn't inform for having a day off.
+Scenario 2: An employee didn't inform us about taking a day off.

-Scenario 3: Those living without family went home without informing.
+Scenario 3: Employees living without family went home without informing.

-Also, I would like to know if a person engages with the company and works only 3-4 days or a maximum of a week, is there any obligation to the company that we have to pay him a salary?
-Kindly help me to clear out these scenarios.
-I would appreciate you all.
+Additionally, I would like to know if there is any obligation for the company to pay a salary to a person who engages with the company and works only 3-4 days or a maximum of a week.
+Kindly help me clarify these scenarios.
+I would appreciate your input.

 Attendance and Payroll Obligations for Short-Term & Absentee Employees